Kefta/gs_crazyphysics/README.md

 Ragdoll-Remover
 ===============

-Original author: Ambro
-Modifiers: DarthTealc and code_gs

-Ragdoll crash fixer for TTT.
+Ragdoll crash fixer for TTT and any other gamemode.

+By Ambro, DarthTealc, and code_gs